 Buying a pair of ski mittens for women means you have to consider a couple of things, such as the sizing differences and overall styling.
-Though women’s ski mittens are not that different in materials and construction then men’s, most women do not want extremely bulky ski gloves or mittens, especially those who are more petite.
-If you are built smaller than what unisex gloves allow for, consider purchasing gloves designed specifically for women.
+Though women’s ski mittens are not that different in materials and construction than men’s, most women do not want extremely bulky ski mittens, especially those who are more petite.
+If you are built smaller than what unisex mittens allow for, consider purchasing mittens designed specifically for women.
 To get the most accurate sizing for these, measure from the tip of your middle finger to your wrist.

-Now, all that said, we recommend the Burton Gore-Tex ski mittens again for women.
+Now, all that said, we recommend the Burton Gore-Tex ski mittens again for women (we honestly aren’t only doing a burton gore tex mittens review).
 Yes, it is the same design as the one mentioned for men, but the colors and sizing are more geared towards ladies.
 You get a wide array of features for an amazing price, too.
 Burton’s Gore-Tex mittens are pre-curved and ergonomic, so you don’t have to worry about breaking in your new mittens before grabbing your skis or snowboard and hopping on the lift.
-Inside the gloves is Thermacore insulation and a soft brush microfiber that keeps the mittens from feeling like boxing gloves without limiting warmth.
-The liner also has four-way stretch.
+Inside the mitten are Thermacore insulation and a soft brush microfiber that keeps the mittens from feeling like boxing gloves without limiting warmth.
+The liner also has a four-way stretch.

 - Fashionable design